-Auction participants may submit bids for the price and quantity of units they are willing to purchase.
-The bid price must be greater than or equal to zero.
-The auction has a common clearing price for each unit category and relevant quarter.
-The auction clearing price is set at the price of the lowest bid that was allocated a unit.
-All successful participants then pay this price for the units they acquire at the auction.
-If demand for units is less than the number of units offered at the auction, the clearing price is zero.
-Auction participants may start participating in auctions three years (or 12 calendar quarters) ahead of the start of the relevant quarter, however, are only required to pay AEMO for the units they purchased by the 14th business day of the relevant quarter.
-AEMO must then distribute the proceeds from the auctions to the relevant network service providers.
-12 1.2.2 Distribution of instalments Settlements residue is calculated on a half-hourly basis, and aggregated on a weekly basis.
+demand for units is less than the number of units offered at the auction, the clearing price is zero.
+Auction participants may start participating in auctions three years (or 12 calendar quarters) ahead of the start of the relevant quarter, however, are only required to pay AEMO for the units they purchased by the 14th business day of the relevant quarter.12 AEMO must then distribute the proceeds from the auctions to the relevant network service providers.13 Figure 1.1 below illustrates the main steps and concepts of the inter-regional settlements residue auction process.

+Figure 1.1 Settlements residue auctions 1.2.2 Distribution of instalments Settlements residue is calculated on a half-hourly basis, and aggregated on a weekly basis.
 After subtracting the auction expenses, AEMO pays the amounts proportional to the purchased units in weekly instalments.
 Payments are aligned with payments for the spot market (i.e. approximately five weeks after electricity flowed through the interconnector).
 Generally, price differences between regions arise where there is insufficient capacity on the interconnector to equalise prices in adjacent regions.
-However small the price See section 10.3(c) of the Settlements Residue Auction Rules.
+However small the price difference (and hence the weekly aggregated value) is between two adjacent regions, the payout for the corresponding units will not be less than \$10 per unit.14 12 See section 10.3(c) of the Settlements Residue Auction Rules.